plan2net/webp/README.md

 # WebP for TYPO3 CMS LTS 8 and 9

-Adds an automagically created _WebP_ copy for every processed jpg/png image in the format
+Adds an automagically created _WebP_ copy for every processed jpg/jpeg/png image in the format

-    original.jpg.webp
+    original.ext.webp

 # What is WebP and why do I want it?